How Long Does It Take to Get Each Belt in BJJ? (Solved!)

 As a knowledgeable white belt, you must be conversant with a wide range of jiu-jitsu movements and techniques to improve your overall performance, among other things.

-This advancement takes time and determines your readiness to advance to the following rank level, blue belt.
+This advancement takes time and determines your readiness to advance to the following rank level: blue belt.

 Recommended: This article delves into the best BJJ belts on the market.
 It will help you select the most pleasing belt for Brazilian jiu-jitsu to roll comfortably.
 Discover More Immediately!